bretmullinix/python-for-beginners/readme.md

     Shows the user how to work with different variables and data types.
     The tutorial is located in the [**t2-variables-and-data-types**](./t2-variables-and-data-types) folder.

+1. **Getting Started with Object Oriented Programming (OOP)**

+   Shows the user how to work with Object Oriented Programming (OOP).
+Object oriented programming uses real world objects (such as people, places, or things) to model your application(s).
+The tutorial is located in the [**t3-object-oriented-programming**](./t3-object-oriented-programming) folder.

 :construction: